giovannicandido/slush-spring-aurelia/README.md

 ## About

 Production ready stack to start with modern *FrontEnd* with **Aurelia.io** *Backend* by *Java* **Spring Boot Framework**

+This project is like [JHipster](http://jhipster.github.io), but with less customizations, and with a more opined stack

 This is heavy opined way of building apps with this two awesome frameworks, and is current used in production.
 I take some time to extract this best practices